Starting a new engineering job doesn’t have to be frightening when you’ve got tried-and-true advice from someone who’s been there.

-#1 Learn your workplace culture
+#1 Get a feel for your workplace culture

 - How engineers start and finish projects

-- Acceptable jokes to use
+- Acceptable office jokes

-- The personality of your colleagues
+- The personality of colleagues

 #3 Don’t let others take advantage of you